Skip to main content

 • Example: dtoverlay=fly-tft-v2,invx or dtoverlay=fly-tft-v2,invy or dtoverlay=fly-tft-v2,invx,invy

-• swapxy no parameter required: Sets the touch orientation of the TFT, swapping the X and Y axes, i.e., landscape mode.
+• swapxy No parameter required: Sets the touch orientation of the TFT, swapping the X and Y axes, i.e., landscape mode.

 • Example: dtoverlay=fly-tft-v2,swapxy